 1. NOTICE that you are complaining.
 Are you telling the same story again and again?
 Are you kind of excited to tell the story to strangers about this tragic thing that HAPPENED TO YOU?
 Now, this is tricky, the telling can be cathartic, affirming, opening and good.
 The over-telling can be habit forming, keep us stuck, whiny and victimized.

 2. TRY NEW LANGUAGE.
 Easy as that (hahahhaha), try some of these new phrases to lead you out of victimization and into new thoughts, new habits and new action.
 AND . . .
 Bada Boo Bada Bing, NEW RESULTS.
 This will take a LOT of practice.
-Luckily life throws lots of whiny kids, stale marriages, bad backs, crummy bosses, cluttered house and extra pounds to keep us in practice.
+Luckily life throws lots of whiny kids, stale marriages, bad backs, crummy bosses, cluttered houses and those middle age extra pounds to keep us in practice.

 Instead of: You should clean your room.

 Try: It's important to me that you know how to clean up after yourself.
 Would you be willing to meet once a week for 15 minutes to tidy your room?